The Stranger (1931 film)

 The Stranger (German: Die Fremde) is a 1931 French-German drama film directed by Fred Sauer and starring Gerda Maurus, Peter Voß and Harry Hardt.

 The film's sets were designed by the art director Lazare Meerson.
 It was shot at the Epinay Studios in Paris.
-It was made as a Multiple-language version with separate versions also produced in French and Italian.
+It was made as a Multiple-language version with separate versions also produced in French (The Foreigner) and Italian.

 Synopsis

 The wife of an American millionaire begins a passionate relationship with his secretary.